An energy-resolved atomic scanning probe: Results

 \subsection{Many-body LDOS}

 We now apply the same approach to an interacting system with a constant $U_i = U$.
-Figure~\ref{fig:avecurrintmott} shows the LDOS of a Mott-insulator like state.
+Figure~\ref{fig:avecurrintmott} shows the LDOS of a Mott-insulator like state, using numerical many-body calculations.
 As the interaction strength increases, the band splits and a gap forms between the occupied and unoccupied bands, as is typical for a Mott insulator.
 However, the Fermi level, $\omega_F \approx U/2$, and the occupied band is shifted to higher frequency.
-The observations also agree with predictions from Green's function calculations in the hopping-only and interaction-only limits (see Appendix~\ref{sec:mfapprox}).
+The observations also agree well with the approximate predictions from Green's function calculations (see Appendix~\ref{sec:mfapprox}).

 Moreover, the energy-resolved local density of states elucidates the role of interactions on the physical response.
-For instance, a filling-dependent, conducting-to-nonconducting transition occurs as a function of $U$ for interacting-induced transport~\cite{chien2013interaction}: An inhomogeneous quench in $U$, where the interaction strength is taken from $0$ to a finite value for half the lattice, drives particles from that half of the lattice to the other (non-interacting) half so long as $U$ is not too strong and the filling not too large.
+For instance, a filling-dependent, conducting-to-nonconducting transition occurs as a function of $U$ for interaction-induced transport~\cite{chien2013interaction}: An inhomogeneous quench in $U$, where the interaction strength is taken from $0$ to a finite value for half the lattice, drives particles from that half of the lattice to the other (non-interacting) half so long as $U$ is not too strong and the filling not too large.
 Figure \ref{fig:avecurrintmott}(b) demonstrates that it is this shift of the occupied bands to higher frequency that aligns occupied states in the interacting side to open states in the non-interacting side, allowing particles to flow.
-As $U$ is increased further, eventually only the tail of the occupied band is aligned with open states, thus giving a decreasing---but nonzero---current solely due to many-body interactions.
-The mean-field solution, however, predicts the current should go exactly to zero.
+As $U$ is increased further, eventually only the tail of the occupied band is aligned with open states, thus giving a decreasing---but non-zero---current solely due to many-body interactions.
+The mean-field solution~\cite{chien2013interaction}, however, predicts the current should go exactly to zero.